konvajs/site/source/docs/sandbox/Modify_Curves_with_Anchor_Points.md

-#HTML5 Canvas Modify Curves with Anchor Points with Konva
+title: Modify Curves with Anchor Points
+---

 Instructions: Use your mouse or finger and drag and drop the anchor points to modify the curvature of the quadratic curve and the Bezier curve.

+{% iframe /downloads/code/sandbox/Modify_Curves_with_Anchor_Points.html %}

-<a class="jsbin-embed" href="http://jsbin.com/vicur/1/embed?js,output">Konva Modify Curves with Anchor Points  Demo</a><script src="http://static.jsbin.com/js/embed.js"></script>
+{% include_code Konva Modify Curves with Anchor Points Demo sandbox/Modify_Curves_with_Anchor_Points.html %}